manuelvanrijn/rails-template/README.md

 * And some handy development gems:
   * binding.pry
   * better_errors - the name says it all
-  * quiet_assets - remove's log requests for js, css etc. so we can focus on the real requests
   * letter_opener - open mails in the browser
   * bullet - to detect N+1 queries